colindoyle0000/colindoyle-website/content/torts-material/slides/19-no-duty.md

-autoscale: true
-slidenumbers: true
-Footer:
+---

-# No Duty to Rescue or Protect
+title: Review: No Duty to Rescue or Protect
+profile: false
+share: false
+show_date: false
+---

 ---